Frequently Asked Questions:

 -General and administrative costs such as insurance, utilities, advertising and promotion, legal and banking

 Q: Does your school offer advanced courses?

 A: Small class sizes, visionary curriculum, and emphasis on the whole child from preschool through 12th grade ensure individualized attention and robust academics.
 LRCA’s early childhood and elementary programs provide a strong foundation for students to excel and develop as they progress through middle school, junior high, and high school.
 A vast array of advanced, Honors, AP, and concurrent college courses are available to augment students’ knowledge in core subject areas as well as diverse enrichment classes.

 Q: How is technology integrated into the classroom from elementary through high school?

 A: All 5th through 12th grade students have Chromebooks.
 Elementary classes share Chromebook and iPad carts.
 LRCA has invested in a great deal of educational software in order to extend the four walls of the classroom.
-Some of the software include BrainPOP, Discovery Education, Seesaw, Spelling City, Schoology, Parlay, online textbooks, JSTOR, Albert.io, SCOIR, and more.
-Internet filters, faculty/staff capabilities to monitor online student activity in real time, and reporting systems keep online safety as a top priority.
+Some of the software includes BrainPOP, Discovery Education, Seesaw, Spelling City, Schoology, Parlay, online textbooks, JSTOR, Albert.io, SCOIR, and more.
+Internet filters, faculty/staff capabilities to monitor online student activity in real time, and reporting systems keep online safety a top priority.

 Q: Will my child and our family feel welcomed?

 A: LRCA makes every effort to welcome and acclimate new students and their families.
 Smaller class sizes allow our highly qualified, committed faculty and staff to provide individualized attention and instruction.
-Personalized interactions and opportunities include Welcome Warriors events, the Ambassador program, the House Systems and Advisory Groups, the New Family Tailgate, Student Orientation Staff, and much more!
+Personalized interactions and opportunities include Welcome Warrior events, the Ambassador program, the House Systems and Advisory Groups, the New Family Tailgate, Student Orientation Staff, and much more!